derhollaender/set-git-user-for-remote/README.md

-# Set-Git-User (pre-commit hook)
+# Autocorrect Git-User (pre-commit hook)

-A pre-commit hook to set the git user automatically based on a regex for the git remote url
+A pre-commit hook to set/correct the git user automatically based on a regex for the git remote url

 ## Installation